labbit-fec/catwalk/git-workflow.md

 origin  https://github.com/<your_github_username>/limitless.git (push)
 ...
 ```
-If that is the case, you should first remove that connection to your personal repository, assuming it is named `origin`.
-If it was called something else, you can replace `origin` with the name of the remote connection.
+If that is the case, you should first remove that connection to your personal repository, as follows, assuming it was called `origin`.
+If it was called something else, you can replace `origin` with the name of the remote connection to your personal GitHub respository.
 ```
 git remote remove origin
 ```